Clean Water Act

-Although reporting for the CWA has a long history, this is the first time an Integrated Report has been created in an entirely interactive format by any state in the country.
+Due to the positive reviews during the 2018 Integrated Report, DEP will continue to produce the Integrated Report in this interactive format.
 This offers the ability to convey tremendous amounts of information in a way that is much easier to understand.
 DEP hopes this will greatly increase transparency and public understanding of the programs in place to protect our waters.
 Click here to discover more DEP interactive websites, mapping applications, and story maps.

 |State Surface Area (square miles)||45,333|

 |Number of Major Surface Water Basins||6|

 |Miles of Great Lakes Shore||63††|